mwoodbri/django-tutorial/Practical-1/README.md

 1. ```CTU > Run As > PyDev Django```
 2. Open web browser and visit the address shown in PyDev Console

-TODO enable reload

 Exercises
 ---------
 1. Create one or more extra studies using the Django shell and ensure that they display in your web browser
-1. Display the start date of each study in the template (Hint: use a date filter with the SHORT_DATE_FORMAT to make it more readable: https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date)
+1. Display the start date of each study in the template.
+Optional: use a [SHORT_DATE_FORMAT filter](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date) to make the date more readable.
 1. Modify the template to display the studies in a two-column HTML table, rather than as a list.
-Then apply some CSS to your table to distinguish alternate rows (Hint: this needs to go in the head of your HTML page.
-See http://www.w3.org/Style/Examples/007/evenodd.en.html)
+Optional: apply [some CSS](http://www.w3.org/Style/Examples/007/evenodd.en.html) to the head of your HTML page to distinguish alternate rows in your table.